Dollar Rally Slows Ahead Of Yellen Testimony

 Currencies: Dollar Rally Slows Ahead Of Yellen Testimony

-Overnight, global risk sentiment deteriorated as the security adviser of US president Trump was forced to leave on allegations of improper contacts with Russian diplomats.
-The ‘Flynn issue' provides a good excuse to take profit on the recent equity and dollar rally.
-Asian equities show minimal losses, but Japan underperforms on yen strength.
-USD/JPY is trading in the 113.35 area.
-The China PPI was above consensus but had little impact on the markets.
-Dollar softness is lifting EUR/USD (1.0620) off the overnight low.
-The Aussie dollar profits from strong business confidence.
+Overnight, Asian equity markets join yesterday's post-Yellen rally.
+Japan profits most from the yen decline.
+USD/JPY is trading in the 114.35 area.
+In Parliament, PM Abe said that president Trump acknowledged that monetary policy tries to end deflation and is not FX manipulation.
+The PBOC strengthened the fixing of the yuan to USD/CNY 6.8632, despite overall USD strength, indicating that the PBOC aims tightening monetary policy.
+EUR/USD hovers in the 1.0580 area, near yesterday's closing levels.

-Today, in EMU the Q4 GDP (expected unchanged) and December industrial production (expected weak) probably won't have much impact on FX trading.
-The German February ZEW confidence is more timely.
-The market expects a small decline (15 from 16.6), but the recent good stock market performance suggests a potentially good outcome.
-In the US, the NFIB small business sentiment is expected to have declined slightly, following a leap upwards after the Trump election.
-With the index at a historic high level, the decline may be a bigger than expected, but shouldn't be a great concern.
-The January PPI is expected to have eased to 1.5% Y/Y from 1.6% Y/Y. Core PPI is expected to have dropped to 1.1% Y/Y from 1.6% Y/Y in December.
-If anything, the global data point to a slightly softer dollar, especially if global sentiment would turn further risk-off.
-However, the focus will be on the Yellen testimony.
-For an in depth analyses see the fixed income part of this report.
-The Fed chair will keep a balanced approach, but confirm that the Fed is nearing its targets.
-However, she will probably refrain from hinting to a march rate hike.
-The dollar started the week in good shape.
-A less positive risk sentiment and Yellen abstaining from hints on a March rate hike might (temporary) block the most recent USD rebound.
-USD/JPY is more vulnerable to negative headlines/soft Yellen speak than USD/EUR.
+Today, the US economic calendar is well filled.
+January inflation is expected to have risen to 2.4% Y/Y from 2.1% Y/Y previously, but the core inflation is expected to have slid slightly to 2.1% Y/Y. We have no reasons to distance us from consensus.
+US Retail sales growth weakened in recent months.
+Also in January, sales might been weak.
+Unit car sales have eased, but higher gasoline prices will support the gasoline sales.
+January industrial production will have been held back by unseasonably warm weather affecting utility output.
+Manufacturing output is expected to rise modestly.
+Price data might be slightly more important for the (FX) market than the activity data.
+Inflation drifting further north of 2.0% might fuel market expectation on a near term Fed rate hike and support the dollar.
+Markets will also keep an eye at the Q&A of Yellen's testimony before the House.
+Political tensions in France (Fillon) and uncertainty on a solution for the Greek debt crisis are still potential euro negatives.
+Yesterday, the dollar profited from Yellen's comments.
+If the US data do not surprise on the downside, the dollar might remain well supported.

-Global context: The dollar is/was in a corrective downtrend since the start of January as the Trump reflation trade petered out.
+Global context: The dollar was in a corrective downtrend since the start of January as the Trump reflation trade petered out.
 Interest rate differentials in favour of the dollar narrowed.
 Trump's communication became a source of uncertainty, also for the dollar.
 At some point, absolute interest rate support should provide a USD floor, especially as the Fed is expected to continue its policy normalisation.
 Last week, the dollar showed tentative signs of a bottoming out process, supported by the ‘Trump tax promise'.
-Price action earlier last week showed that euro weakness might become a factor too.
-As we see the 1.0874 as solid resistance, a sell EUR/USD on upticks approach might be considered.
+Euro weakness is a factor too.
+As we see the 1.0874 as solid resistance, a sell EUR/USD on upticks approach is favoured.
 The downside test of USD/JPY is also rejected.
 USD/JPY 111.16 (38% retracement of the 99.02/118.66 rally) remains key support.
-For now, the USD/JPY rebound doesn't convince us.
+Post- Yellen, the downside of the dollar is better protected.
+Even so, we are still more cautious on the upside potential of USD/JPY compared to USD/EUR.

 EUR/GBP